Taxable And Tax Free Sources Of Income

 - Carpool receipts — If you drive a carpool to and from work, you don’t need to report payments you receive from passengers.
 These payments are considered reimbursement for your expenses, not income.

-- Combat pay — Your pay is tax-free if you serve in a combat zone and you’re one of these members of the military:
+- Combat pay — You qualify for tax-free income treatment for each month you were present in a combat zone and you’re one of these members of the military:

 - Enlisted member